jincubator-united-defi-2025/protocol/TychoSolve.md

 7. **Oracle Integration**:

-   - Will TychoFill use the same Chainlink oracle approach as chainLinkCalculator ?
+   - Will TychoFill use the same Chainlink oracle approach as OracleCalculator ?
    - How will price feeds be validated and updated?

 8. **Cross-Chain Considerations**: